Zec de la Rivière-Madeleine

-The Zec Rivière-Madeleine is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) located in the unorganized territory of Mont-Albert, in La Haute-Gaspésie Regional County Municipality, in the administrative region Gaspésie-Îles-de-la-Madeleine, in Quebec, in Canada.
+The Zec Rivière-Madeleine is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) located in the unorganized territory of Mont-Albert, La Haute-Gaspésie Regional County Municipality, Gaspésie-Îles-de-la-Madeleine, Quebec, Canada.
 The main purpose of the ZEC is to manage the salmon fishing.
 Since 1992, the "Corporation de développement de la rivière Madeleine" administers this salmon ZEC.

 Geography

 The Madeleine River turns out to be one of the largest rivers of the northern coast of Gaspésie.
 It rises at the foot of "mont de la table" (Table Mountain), in the conservation park of Gaspésie.
 Descending the mountains, the river meanders toward north for a distance of about 120 km to empty into the Gulf of St. Lawrence, at the height of the Municipality of Sainte-Madeleine-de-la-Rivière-Madeleine.